Unions of cubes in $\mathbb{R}^{n}$, combinatorics in $\mathbb{Z}^{n}$ and the John-Nirenberg and John-Str\"omberg inequalities: Introduction

 \textbf{Question J-N.}\textit{ Can the constants in the John-Nirenberg inequality for BMO functions of $d$ variables be chosen to be independent of $d$?}

-We refer to \cite{LernerA2013}, \cite{SlavinL2015}, \cite{SlavinLVasyninV2015} and \cite{SlavinLVasyuninV2016}, and also to references in these papers. for some recent results concerning best constants in certain versions of the John-Nirenberg inequality, mainly in the case where $d=1$.
+We refer to \cite{LernerA2013}, \cite{SlavinL2015}, \cite{SlavinLVasyninV2015}, \cite{SlavinLVasyuninV2016}, \cite{SlavinLZatitskiiP2019} and \cite{StolyarovDZatitskiyP2019}, and also to references in these papers. for some rather recent results concerning best constants in certain versions of the John-Nirenberg inequality.
+These deal mainly with the case where $d=1$.
+The results of \cite{SlavinLZatitskiiP2019} apply to all values of $d$.
 Some remarks on pp.~7--8 of \cite{SlavinL2015} recall some reasons for being interested in the sizes of these constants, also for $d>1$.
-We are grateful to Andrei Lerner and Leonid Slavin for information about these and related results.
+We are grateful to Andrei Lerner, Pavel Shvartsman and Leonid Slavin for information about these and related results.

-We shall present a new geometrical, almost combinatorical question which is quite easy to formulate, expressed in terms readily accessible to a general mathematical audience, and whose affirmative answer would imply an affirmative answer to Question J-N. We will refer to it as Question A(1/2).
-It would seem to be at least slightly easier to answer than certain very similar questions which have an analogous role and which are posed in \cite{CwikelMSagherYShvartsmanP2010} and \cite{CwikelMSagherYShvartsmanP2012}, and are also discussed in the brief survey article \cite{CwikelMSagherYShvartsmanP2011}.
+As will be seen in a moment, our Question A(1/2) is quite easy to formulate, and is expressed in terms readily accessible to a general mathematical audience.
+Its importance lies in the fact that an affirmative answer to it would imply an affirmative answer to Question J-N. It would seem to be at least slightly easier to answer Question A(1/2) than to answer certain very similar questions which have an analogous role and which are posed in \cite{CwikelMSagherYShvartsmanP2010} and \cite{CwikelMSagherYShvartsmanP2012}, and are also discussed in the brief survey article \cite{CwikelMSagherYShvartsmanP2011}.
 In the formulation of Question A(1/2), and indeed throughout this paper, we shall use the following notation and terminology (much of which is standard, and most of which was also used in \cite{CwikelMSagherYShvartsmanP2010} and \cite{CwikelMSagherYShvartsmanP2012}). \begin{defn} We shall understand that

 (i) $d$ is a positive integer, and that

 (ii) the word \textbf{\textit{cube}} means a closed cube in $\mathbb{R}^{d}$ with sides parallel to the axes, i.e., the cartesian product of $d$ bounded closed intervals, all of the same length.
 Special roles will be played by the $d$-dimensional \textbf{\textit{unit cube}} $\left[0,1\right]^{d}$ and its \textbf{\textit{dyadic subcubes}} (i.e, the cubes of the form $\prod \lambda(W)$.
 This will follow from the inequality